 Choosing your puppy...
 Which puppy should I choose?

 This page is intended to help you find the perfect dog to fit your lifestyle.
 Bare with me, I will not be politically correct, and will tell you what

 I personally think.
-You are not just choosing a puppy, your choosing a family member to care for, a 12-18 year responsibility just like having a
+You are not just choosing a puppy, your choosing a family member, a 12-15 year responsibility just like having a

 baby.
 Lets face it, the dog has been the single most important emotional support any of us will every experience in our lives.
 My goal is to help